LinkWellNodes/Documentation/blog/How-To-Find-A-Chainlink-Oracle/index.md

 Developers building Web3 applications are faced with a series of challenging hurdles — selecting the appropriate blockchain, maximizing their security, and integrating with off-chain data using oracle platforms like Chainlink.

 > **Looking for a Chainlink oracle address or job id?** View our [Chainlink data feeds documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing), which has everything you need to get started requesting data.

-[**Chainlink Oracle Addresses and Job IDs | LinkWell Nodes** *Chainlink oracle addresses and Job IDs to connect your smart contract to any API on the internet.
-Retrieve RWA prices…*docs.linkwellnodes.io](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing)

 At LinkWell Nodes, we understand that staying updated on Chainlink’s services can be a challenge in its own right, let alone the task of finding and collaborating with a Chainlink node operator.
 In this article, we aim to use our extensive experience running Chainlink oracles to clarify these issues.